spatie/laravel-data/docs/advanced-usage/normalizers.md

 - **ObjectNormalizer** will cast `stdObject`'s
 - **ArrayNormalizer** will cast arrays

-Normalizers are defined in the data object `normalizers` method and can be overwritten on an individual data object:
+Normalizers can be globally configured in `config/data.php`, and can be configured on a specific data object by overriding the `normalizers` method.

 ```php
 class SongData extends Data